babybear-labs/GKR/gkr/Readme.md

 - GKR layered circuit
   - layers[0] is the input layer; subsequent layers compute gate outputs.
+  - GKR allows us to commit only the circuit’s input and output, whereas in Plonkish-based solutions, the prover needs to commit to all the witnesses.

 ## Resources
 - [The GKR Protocol](https://65610.csail.mit.edu/2024/lec/l12-gkr.pdf)